vatpac-technology/sops/docs/terminal/adelaide.md

     <span class="hotline">**AAE** -> **AAW**</span>: "FD123, A090"

 Boundary coordination is not required between AAW and AAE for aircraft arriving or departing tracking via the 05/23 extended centreline.

+#### Between AAR and TCU
+Standard [Radar to TCU](../controller-skills/coordination.md#radar-position-tcu-controllers) coordination for each aircraft transiting between Class G and CTA (or vice versa).

 ### PF ADC
 #### Airspace